UH-CI/genomics-workshop/shell/02_the_filesystem.md

 Then enter the command:

-    ls dc_sample_data
+    ls /lus/scratch/workshop/dc_sample_data_lite

-This will list the contents of the `dc_sample_data` directory without you having to navigate there.
+This will list the contents of the `dc_sample_data_lite` directory without you having to navigate there.

-The `cd` command works in a similar way.
-Try entering:
+As we have seen, the `cd` command works in a similar way.

-    cd
-    cd dc_sample_data/untrimmed_fastq

-and you will jump directly to `untrimmed_fastq` without having to go through the intermediate directory.

 ****
 **Exercise**